-Oklahoma City, OK, has few schools with computer programming programs.
+Green Bay, WI, has few schools with programs in computer programming.
 Find the best program for you by reading about schools'...

 See our list of the top free online programming courses.
 Learn about what courses are available and what topics they cover to...